-COLUMN 1 COLUMN 2

-COMPETENCE KNOWLEDGE AND SKILLS

-ensure safe manning of craft in accordance with applicable rules, including knowledge on resting time and on the composition of the deck crew.
+COLUMN 1 COMPETENCE COLUMN 2 KNOWLEDGE AND SKILLS ensure safe manning of craft in accordance with applicable rules, including knowledge on resting time and on the composition of the deck crew.
 Knowledge of minimum manning requirements and mandatory professional qualifications of crew members and shipboard personnel.
 Knowledge of requirements of medical fitness and medical checks of crew members.
 Knowledge of administrative procedure to record data in service record books.
 Knowledge of applicable modes of exploitation and minimum resting time.
 Knowledge of administrative procedure to record data in the logbook.
-Knowledge of administrative procedure to record data in the logbook.
+Knowledge of working time rules.
 Knowledge of specific authorisation requirements.
 Knowledge of specific manning requirements with respect to vessels covered by ADN, passenger vessels and for LNG craft where applicable.
 Ability to instruct crew members when to take up and to end duty.